 The increasing attraction to maritime space has led to innovative planning initiatives aimed at facilitating more efficient, intensive use of it.
 Primarily, the Israel Survey Center and the Ministry of Justice have commenced the project of mapping and registering the state’s maritime space rights.
 A small number of nautical blocks in the Mediterranean Sea have already been registered to the state.
 Additionally, the government’s ministries have begun to compile Maritime Strategy, through which maritime space planning will be conducted.
 The planning process is being carried out in cooperation with the European Union’s Integrated Maritime Policy in the Mediterranean (IMP-MED) project, which supports dialogue regarding maritime policy among nine countries with Mediterranean borders: Algeria, Egypt, Israel, Jordan, Lebanon, Libya, Morocco, Tunisia, and the Palestinian Authority.
 Policy principles for the future have yet to be articulated and published at the governmental level, although a chart was published showing three main planning avenues: traditional uses (security, shipping, recreation and fishing), new developments (marine and coastal structures, aquaculture, hydrocarbon production) and environmental planning (preservation and prevention of pollution).

 At the same time as the government, a team of researchers from the Technion, The Israel Institute of Technology, published ideas for an Israel Maritime Plan.
 This plan is also part of a wide international cooperation for the encouragement of Marine Spatial Planning to the end of achieving sustainable use and biodiversity conservation in coastal areas.
 The plan’s vision clearly defines the purpose of maritime space in future National Planning:

+"The marine area will be an integral part of the Israeli space and an essential component of its future economic well-being, environmental resilience and social and cultural development for the benefit of its residents, guests and future generations."

 In accordance with this vision, the plan suggests more focused, though still quite general guideline for implementation.
-As one of the members of the plan’s integrated team wrote, the very idea of planning maritime space “breaks new ground, both in the planning and in the public policy fields[s]”.
+As one of the members of the plan’s integrated team wrote, the very idea of planning maritime space “breaks new ground, both in the planning and in the public policy field[s]”.
 The plan recommends twelve policy measures for the maritime space.
 Most of them relate to additional, innovative development of fields that are already at play in the maritime space, including protection of the maritime environment, energy source development, shipping and ports development, and aquaculture and coastal development.
 The most innovative recommendation is to “use the marine space as an alternative for land uses”, but at this stage it is still limited, for environmental and engineering reasons, to development of “small facilities that do not require a fixed connection to the shore…and that could be placed on foundation piles or developed as floating and anchored facilities”.

-The Technion’s plan advises against using maritime space for urban development in the short term, preferring that such an option be left for future generations to decide.
-The Technion’s researchers believe that the engineering feasibility and the economic ratability of such a course of action are presently doubtful, and they worry that “artificial offshore urban development could be expected to divert investment and focus from the country’s main urban goals for the next few decades - urban regeneration and development of the Negev and the Galilee”.”
+The Technion’s plan advises against using maritime space for urban development in the short term.
+Its researchers believe that the engineering feasibility and the economic ratability of such a course of action are presently doubtful, and they worry that “artificial offshore urban development could be expected to divert investment and focus from the country’s main urban goals for the next few decades - urban regeneration and development of the Negev and the Galilee”.”
 They recommend leaving the possibility of producing urban development adjacent to the coastline to “generations to come”.
 Likewise, the plan proposes zoning the maritime space by dividing it into marine areas, differentiated by their intended purposes.

 Summary